L'Oreal generation game poses ownership question

 The company had so far not seen any signs of a slowdown.

-"The cosmetics consumer has not changed their behaviour since the crisis," Agon said.
+"The cosmetics consumer has not changed their behavior since the crisis," Agon said.

 L'Oreal, which had a net cash surplus of 504 million euros at the end of last year, ruled out share buybacks but said it continued to be on the lookout for acquisitions, without giving details.

-The shares were up 3.2 percent at 84.24 euros by 1407 GMT, the second-biggest gainer on the French blue-chip CAC 40 index .FCHI.
+The shares were up 3.2 percent at 84.24 euros by 1407 GMT, the second-biggest gainer on the French blue-chip CAC 40 index.

 (Reporting by James Regan and Pascale Denis; Editing by Christian Plumb, Chris Wickham and Paul Taylor)